NFL Rumors: Seattle Seahawks Could Stall Marshawn Lynch’s Signing With Oakland Raiders

 With Lynch in the fold, the Raiders could have a team that can threaten the New England Patriots for AFC supremacy.
 That is because Lynch brings more to a team than his rushing ability.

 Marshawn Lynch has a certain edge and swagger to him that he brings to a team.
-When football fans last saw Lynch prepare for a game on the gridiron he was helping the Seahawks compete in the 2015 Super Bowl.
+When football fans last saw Lynch prepare for a game on the gridiron, he was helping the Seahawks compete in the 2015 Super Bowl.
 The aforementioned attributes were on full display in spite of a loss.

 When he decided to retire from football, his love for the game was waning and injuries were piling up.
 Unlike most football players who retire, Lynch appeared to have stayed away from the game doing things other than football.

-Retirement has suited him well, as he has taken his penchant for being the best Marshawn Lynch he can be and monetized it.
+Retirement has suited him well, as he has taken his penchant for being the best Marshawn Lynch can be and monetized it.

 Lynch has done guest appearances, commercials, and television, all the while embracing the role as the anti-hero.
 Some will remember Lynch for not wanting to speak to the media, others see the charismatic side to him, along with being a leader behind closed doors.
 It is that side of Marshawn Lynch the Seattle Seahawks would lose for nothing if they allow him to sign with the Oakland Raiders.